Between crossing and darkness: notes on (im)migrant spectres in Border

 At one point (FIG. 3), Border shows us that same tearing apart of all and any hospitality toward ‘foreigners.’
 French police officers mercilessly and cowardly throw refugees to the ground, whose only response are the desperate cries against the closing of the border.
 These beings revealed in the light have now become defenseless beings, (over)exposed to all violence from the police, from ‘good citizens,’ from ‘natives.’
 In the images that flash up at this terrible moment of exposure, the refugees cling to their mother tongue and ancestral – and even archaeological – gestures to exert all at once their entreaty and rebellion, to confront state brutality, despite being desperate and unarmed.

-In this sense, our fear of the foreign/foreigner arguably manifests itself because the refugee exists as a kind of specter returning from another place and another time; a feared specter, as this means they must not be assimilated by us, they must not become a citizen like us, or even an equal, a neighbor – perhaps even because ‘when a specter appears to us, it is our own genealogy that comes to light’ (DIDI-HUBERMAN, 2018, p.
+In this sense, our fear of the foreign/foreigner arguably manifests itself because the refugee exists as a kind of spectre returning from another place and another time; a feared spectre as this means they must not be assimilated by us, they must not become a citizen like us, or even an equal, a neighbor – perhaps even because ‘when a spectre appears to us, it is our own genealogy that comes to light’ (DIDI-HUBERMAN, 2018, p.
 31) and when we insist on refusing the refugee’s arrival, we continue to refuse our own forgotten genealogy.

 REFUGEES AND THEIR FIREFLY IMAGES